20th Century American Literature & Culture, Modernism, African American Literature, Southern Studies

 Winner of the Jules & Frances Landry Award

 Articles and Book Chapters

-“Screwball Curves and Blues Licks: Hollywood Comedy and African American Music in Faulkner and Hurston.”
-Faulkner and Hurston.
-Ed.
-Christopher Rieger and Andrew Leiter.
-Cape Girardeau: Southeast Missouri State UP, 2016.
+- “Screwball Curves and Blues Licks: Hollywood Comedy and African American Music in Faulkner and Hurston.”
+Faulkner and Hurston, edited Christopher Rieger and Andrew Leiter (Southeast Missouri State UP, 2017).